Metrogel is a treatment used to relieve symptoms of Rosacea, which is a skin condition. It is a gel, marketed by Galderma.

 Is it right for me?

-Find out by taking our questionnaire.
+Renew your Metrogel prescription with us by taking our questionnaire.
 It doesn’t take long, and your answers will be reviewed by one of our qualified physicians.
-After your order has been approved, our dispensing pharmacy will be prepare your treatment and ship it to you via tracked next-day delivery.
+After your order has been approved, your treatment will be prepared at our UK-based pharmacy and delivered to your door via tracked next-day delivery.